rapidsai/cuspatial/README.md

 - [Computing spatial bounding boxes of trajectories](https://docs.rapids.ai/api/cuspatial/stable/user_guide/cuspatial_api_examples.html#cuspatial.trajectory_bounding_boxes)

 ### What if operations I need aren't supported?
-Thanks to the `from_geopandas` and `to_geopandas` functions you can accelerate what cuSpatial supports, and leave the rest of the workflow in place:
+Thanks to the `from_geopandas` and `to_geopandas` functions you can accelerate what cuSpatial supports, and leave the rest of the workflow in place.

 ```mermaid
 ---